Best Online Master’s Degrees in: Quality Management

 The University of Alabama’s Division of Student Affairs has a dedicated career center ready to help both on-campus and online students.
 Students and alumni have access to a number of valuable services such as mock interviews, cover letter and resume editing, job search assistance, major advising, and career action planning.
 Online students able to travel to campus can also take advantage of career fairs, presentations, and other recruiting events.
 However, a number of electronic job postings and career resources are also available.
 Given these resources and their flexibility with online students, the University of Alabama wins the award for best online master’s degree in quality management for career support.

 Florida Institute of Technology was placed at the top of the list for the best online master’s degree in quality management for financial support.
-According to the National Center for Education Statistics, 97% of Florida Tech students received some form of financial assistance during the 2010-2011 school year.
+According to the National Center for Education Statistics, 97% of Florida Tech students received some form of financial assistance.
 In addition, all of the students who received aid were awarded some grants or scholarships.
 Approximately two thirds of students took out loans to help finance their education, mostly in the form of federal loans.
-The school also had a low loan default rate, at 5%, for 2009.
+The school also had a low loan default rate, at 5%.

 The best online master’s degree in quality management for student engagement is Eastern Michigan University.
 This public four-year institution is located in Ypsilanti, just outside of Ann Arbor.
 The school was ranked among the top 100 regional universities in the Midwest by U.S. News & World Report.
 In addition, the graduate online business programs at EMU ranked 41st for student engagement and accreditation.
 Strong academic advising services, a state-of-the-art virtual learning platform, and faculty members with the skills and experience necessary to foster intellectual growth among their online students all contribute to Eastern Michigan University’s placement at the top of this category.